TharishaPerera/medicare-app/README.md

 ### A Telemedicine android application developed using Kotlin for a university course work.

--The NodeJS backend repository can be found [here](https://github.com/TharishaPerera/medicare-backend.git)
 ---

 **Please use DEV branch for developments**

 ---
++The NodeJS backend can be found [here](https://github.com/TharishaPerera/medicare-backend.git)

 *contributors*
 - Ammaar Nizam